Carson Kressley

-Early life
+Early life and education

 Kressley was born in Allentown, Pennsylvania, and raised in nearby Orefield, Pennsylvania.
 His family raised ponies.
-He competed in equestrian events from an early age was a member of the U.S. World Cup Saddle Seat equitation team in 1999.
-He won a world championship in 2009.
+He competed in equestrian events from an early age and was a member of the U.S. World Cup Saddle Seat equitation team in 1999.
+One of his horses won a World Championship in 2009.

-He graduated from Northwestern Lehigh High School in New Tripoli, Pennsylvania in 1987.
-Kressley earned a bachelor's degree from Gettysburg College in 1991, where he was elected to Phi Beta Kappa and was a member of Alpha Phi Omega, a service fraternity.
+He graduated from Northwestern Lehigh High School in New Tripoli, Pennsylvania, in 1987.
+In 1991, he earned a bachelor's degree from Gettysburg College, where he was elected to Phi Beta Kappa and was a member of Alpha Phi Omega, a service fraternity.

-Television
+Career

 Kressley began his career as an independent stylist, then worked for Ralph Lauren from 1994 until 2002, working in menswear and corporate advertising.
 In 2003, Kressley gained exposure as the fashion savant on Queer Eye when the show debuted on the Bravo cable television network.
 Kressley appears on Good Morning America, the E!
 Network, and others.
 Furthermore, he has critiqued red carpet fashions at the Oscars and the Golden Globes.
 In 2005, he acted as a judge for the Miss Universe pageant, which aired from Bangkok, Thailand.
 In 2006, he returned to the Miss Universe pageant as commentator and was a commentator for the 2006 Miss USA pageant.

-In February 2007, he was the host of a new Lifetime makeover show, How to Look Good Naked (a U.S. version of a British series).
-The show's premiere episode on January 4, 2008 drew a record 1.6 million viewers, included significant viewership among adults 18-49 and adults 18-34 as well as the network's target demographic of women aged 18-34.
+In February 2007, he was the host of a new Lifetime makeover show, How to Look Good Naked, a U.S. version of a British series.
+The show's premiere episode on January 4, 2008, drew a record 1.6 million viewers, included significant viewership among adults 18-49 and adults 18-34 as well as the network's target demographic of women aged 18–34.
 In January 2008, the debut episode of How to Look Good Naked was Lifetime's highest-rated premiere in those three demographics.

-Kressley appeared as Master of Ceremonies on Cyndi Lauper's True Colors Tour 2008.
+Kressley appeared as Master of Ceremonies on Cyndi Lauper's True Colors tour in 2008.
 He was a host on the ABC series True Beauty, along with Vanessa Minnillo and Beth Stern.
-In 2011, Kressley began a show on the Oprah Winfrey Network titled Carson Nation.
+In 2011, Kressley began a show, Carson Nation, on the Oprah Winfrey Network.

 In 2018, Kressley joined with his former Queer Eye teammate Thom Filicia for Get a Room with Carson & Thom on Bravo.
 The program lasted one season, covering ten episodes that were broadcast from October through December 2018.